 With the market constantly evolving, there’ll always be opportunities for new product development.

-Developing a new product isn’t the simplest task, businesses can easily get it wrong and products often fall into the cracks.
+Developing a new digital product isn’t the simplest task, businesses can easily get it wrong and products often fall into the cracks.
 To ensure you develop superior products, you need structured methodologies.
-However, businesses need to be more agile in their methodologies because of constantly changing technology and client needs and the need to stay innovative and at the forefront is bigger than ever.
-Here are some of the methodologies that make the product development process easier:
+However, businesses need to be more agile in their methodologies because of constantly changing cloud technology and client needs and the need to stay innovative and at the forefront is bigger than ever.
+Here are some of the methodologies that make the software product development process easier:

 Customer Development Process

 Customer Development is a four-step framework created by entrepreneur and business school Professor Steve Blank.
 The framework focuses on these four actions:

 - Discover and validate the appropriate market for your idea

 - Build the correct product features that solve your client’s needs